By: Jamie Buerger

 This is a great option to grow your nest egg if buying a house is in your long-term plans; otherwise, you'll want to keep your cash liquid in order to tap it when you need it.
 And definitely don't invest your emergency fund.
 “But if you're planning way out, you could invest the money.
 You're opening up to some risk, but could see nice returns," notes Adams, who recommends this course only if you're planning on saving for three or more years before making the leap to homeownership.

-“We made a conscious decision to open an account that earned some interest, plus an account that we could 'touch,' so we could grab that money penalty-free when we were ready to buy a house a few years later." —Stacey, New Jersey
+“We made a conscious decision to open an account that earned some interest, plus an account that we could 'touch,' so we could grab that money penalty-free when we were ready to buy a house a few years later."—Stacey, New Jersey

 Ditch Your Wheels

 Is your city easily navigated by bike?
 Is public transportation widely available?
 Is there a coworker who'd be willing to let you hitch a ride in the mornings?
 Though it's not practical for everyone, getting rid of your car—and the associated costs of maintaining and insuring it—could add up to a major windfall by the end of the year.
 Plus, if you're a two-car household already, you'd still have one vehicle between you and your spouse for emergencies.
-And if it's just too painful to imagine life without a car, Adams suggests trading in your nicer car for a junker.
+And if it's just too painful to imagine life without a car, Adams suggests trading in your nicer car for a junker or refinancing.
 “Just remember that a vehicle change like that is temporary and can help you get over the savings hump," she says.

-Tap Your IRA as a Last Resort
+Tap into Your IRA as a Last Resort

 To be clear: No one is recommending you sacrifice your entire retirement fund for a house.
 For one, cleaning out your 401(k) to do so would submit you to massive taxes and penalties.
 But, says Adams, “if you have an IRA, traditional or Roth, you can tap up to $10,000 of it to buy or build your first home.
 It's a perk that the IRS gives you—there's no early withdrawal penalty."
 That said, exercise caution if you go this route, because the last thing you want is to have to aggressively play catch-up in order to boost your retirement fund back to where it was.